 When to see a doctor

-- Fatigue or weakness, which may indicate anemia
+- Fatigue or weakness, which may be signs of anemia.

 Seek immediate medical attention if you have:

-- Chest pain on exertion or with stress
+- Chest pain when you're active or stressed.

 A condition known as functional or nonulcer dyspepsia, which is related to irritable bowel syndrome, is a very common cause of indigestion.